Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 As she said, yeah, you have the freedom to protest, but just because you have the freedom doesn't mean you have to use it whenever.

-And she's saying if you're one of those people who has a freedom and you decide you want to use it whenever you want, yeah, we're gonna arrest you.
+And she's saying, if you're one of those people who has a freedom and you decide you want to use it whenever you want, yeah, we're going to arrest you.

-What's extra amazing about it, or maybe not extra amazing but extra illuminating, is that Shabana Mahmood, just 10 years ago, just a decade ago in 2014, she herself was a vocal, ardent pro-Palestinian protester.
+What's extra amazing about it, or maybe not extra amazing, but extra illuminating, is that Shabana Mahmoud, just 10 years ago, just a decade ago in 2014, she herself was a vocal, ardent pro-Palestinian protester.

-She built her career, like to got elected the parliament, built her career within the labor party as somebody who was very vocal and vehement and passionate about the Palestinian cause.
+She built her career, like got elected to parliament, built her career within the Labor Party as somebody who was very vocal and vehement and passionate about the Palestinian cause.

 So many of the MPs, particularly on the government benches, had to stand up and say, I have received many emails from my constituents about this issue.